 English Proficiency Requirement for Non-Native English Speaking Teaching Assistants

-Non-native speakers of English who wish to be considered for teaching assistantships must provide evidence of spoken English language proficiency.
-For more information see “Step by Step Instructions for Applying” and click on “Additional Requirements for International Applicants”.
+- non-native speakers of English who wish to be considered for teaching assistantships — in the English Department — must provide evidence of spoken English language proficiency.

 Other assignments in later stages of the program include administrative, advising, or research assistantships, an internship at the University of Illinois Press, or tutoring in the Writers Workshop.
 These positions carry approximately the same stipends as teaching assistantships.
 The stipend's base rate usually increases a bit every year, and advanced students with several years of teaching experience receive an increase over the base rate.